Proving Mathematical Statements

 - Something is invertible if the solutions to the transformed equation is exactly the same as the original equation.

-The goal is to narrow the values for which we can find an such that is true.
+The goal is to narrow the values for which we can find an $x$ such that $P(x)$ is true.

-We are not assuming that is true for all !
+We are not assuming that $P(x)$ is true for all $x$!

 Disproving Existentially Quantified Statements#